itu-devops/itu-minitwit-logging/README.md

     $ docker-compose up
     ```

     Alternatively, you can build and run the application in one step.
-    **OBS:** Remember to replace `<youruser>` in `docker-compose.yml` with your DockerHub user name before running the following:
+Runing the following:

     ```bash
     $ docker-compose up --build